rnwolf/poetry_typer/{{cookiecutter.repo_name}}/README.md

 poetry run pre-commit install -t pre-commit poetry run pre-commit install -t pre-push

-Launch IDE, like VSCode
+Launch IDE, like VSCode or PyCharm

-Ctrl+Shift P  -> Select Interperter, Testing, Linting etc.
+In VSCode use Ctrl+Shift P  -> Select Interperter, Testing, Linting etc.

 Specify what the next version is that will be worked on. bump current version with, bump rule: